Mulzim (1988 film): Plot

 The film begins at the central jail on the 15th of August.
 Ranjeet is a malignant semblance as honorable is invited on whom a feral prisoner, Vijay, onslaught.
-Since he holds a previous rivalry, he is opposed by plucky Superintendent Sharada.
+Since he holds a previous rivalry, he is opposed by plucky Superintendent Sharda.
 Inspector Neeraj, a sheer cop, is hard towards miscreants, which his friend Advocate Mala denies.
 As she believes they will be reformed via solicitude.
-Hence, they challenge molding a hardcore criminal when Sharada makes her acquaintance with Vijay.
+Hence, they challenge molding a hardcore criminal when Sharda makes her acquaintance with Vijay.
 Initially, he detests her but later understands her virtue and spins back.
 Vijay is virtuous in a village and aims to contract a hospital for the poor with the aid of his fiancée, Dr. Rekha and sanctions land.
 Consequently, Ranjeet intends to squat it when he kills Rekha and incriminates Vijay.
-Mala reopened the case and acquitted Vijay on parole with Sharada's assurance.
+Mala reopened the case and acquitted Vijay on parole with Sharda's assurance.
 Forthwith, he absconds to wipe out Ranjeet, where Vijay is startled to view his sibling Kamla as Ranjeet's wife and bars.
 Afterward, Vijay learns that Ranjeet knitted her to save himself from him.
-Now, Vijay resides at Sharada's residence, is cordial to her daughter Pinky and runs a taxi.
+Now, Vijay resides at Sharda's residence, is cordial to her daughter Pinky and runs a taxi.
 In tandem, Vijay & Mala fall in love.
-Besides, Ranjeet's ploys and hires a goon Jagan, divorced Sharada's husband.
+Besides, Ranjeet's ploys and hires a goon Jagan, divorced Sharda's husband.
 Whereat, he tries to molest Kamla, and Vijay arrives at her rescue.
 Exploiting it, Ranjeet slaughters Jagan, which again charges Vijay and the court penalizes the death penalty.
 Neeraj cracks the mystery here but is seized with Mala and Kamla.
 Knowing it, Vijay breaks the bars and strikes Ranjeet.
-At last, Sharada eliminates Ranjeet and surrenders.
+At last, Sharda eliminates Ranjeet and surrenders.
 Finally, the movie ends with Neeraj leaving his breath while guarding Vijay and uniting Vijay and Mala.